Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

-May9, figure out why the FIFA
+May9, figure out why the China has to pay $150 million in FIFA broadcast fees, and CCTV isn’t buying it, but neighboring Japan paid $200 million?

 2026May1, i restart the outsource team.